Limits of Confidentiality

 Students are expected to submit tests and course work throughout the term and/or sub-term.
 Students who begin attendance, but then cease progressing toward the completion of the course will be assigned a grade of “FN.”
 If the student receives all FN’s in a sub-term, the student will be subject to the Unofficial Withdrawal Procedure which includes the reduction and/or return of all financial aid.
 The student will also be subject to the Financial Aid Satisfactory Academic Progress Policy.

 You are expected to know how to navigate your course.
-For help in using Blackboard, visit the Services/Support area.
+For help in using Canvas, visit the Services/Support area.
 Tutorials, printable help documents, and FAQs are offered there.

-Your instructor will communicate with you via your Liberty University email address.
-Use only that address when contacting your instructor or classmates, and check your webmail inbox frequently in order to stay abreast of news and progress within your course.
-DO NOT turn in your assignments by email.
+Your instructor will communicate with you via your Liberty University email address and Canvas inbox.
+Use only that address when contacting your instructor or classmates and check your webmail and Canvas inbox frequently in order to stay abreast of news and progress within your course.
+Assignments are not to be submitted using email.

 Communication within Course